paper-leaf/alton/README.md

 # README #

+##What is Alton?##
+Alton is a scrolling plugin that utilizes custom vertical scrolling effects in order to present and navigate through web content in a unique manner.
+It utilizes the whole scrolljacking idea, but greatly improves upon the often-poorly-implemented scrolljacking experiences you might be used to.

 ## What is scrollJacking? ##
 scrollJacking is meant to provide options for those times when full page scroll doesn't make sense.
 We've added the option for having a header and footer area that you can scroll to, and also a featured-header single scroll.